Today's Articles

 *The opening of Langston Golf Course occurred on this date in 1939.
 Located in Washington, D.C., this facility was a benchmark in the growth of golf as a popular recreational and professional sport for African Americans.

 The first tee that summer, the course served as a focal point for Black golfers in their effort, first, to encourage the development of golfing facilities for Black players and, later, to ensure equal access to and equal quality of recreational facilities operated by the National Park Service.
 The course is also significant as the home course of the Royal Golf Club and the Wake Robin Golf Club, the nation's first golf club for Black men and women.
 The development of the Langston Golf Course is also significant for its association with the efforts of Harold L. Ickes.
-He was Secretary of the Interior (1933-1941) and was to offer equal access to all public facilities for Black citizens.
+He served as Secretary of the Interior (1933-1941) and sought to offer equal access to all public facilities for Black citizens.

 During the sport's formative years, the 1880s and 1920s, Black servants and hired laborers, shouldering the burden of golf bags and clubs, followed their white employers around the courses.
 This role was elevated to a skilled art form as the caddie became more important than just the "totter" of the bag.
 A skilled caddie became a premium in great demand.
-His course knowledge was important as each player took on the challenge.
+His course knowledge was necessary as each player took on the challenge.
 This knowledge was honed as the Black caddie played the course during slack time or on special days.

 The golfing skill of the Black caddie was often recognized and even envied.
 In an undated article, Washington sportswriter Walter McCallum noted the skill of Black caddies; " These boys--no fooling--can get around any course ... in figures that would turn you green with envy.
 Scores like 70 and 71 slip off their clubs like magic, yet you never hear of them.
-Many golfers who think they are good would learn that bag totters could play golf."
+Many golfers who think they are good would learn that a bag toter could play golf."
 Early participation of Blacks in golf is also evidenced by the fact that a black golfer invented the golf tee in 1899, and Dr. George F. Grant, a prominent Black dentist and an avid golfer, was granted a patent.

 Langston Golf Course was named to honor John Mercer Langston, the first Black person from Virginia to serve his state in the U. S. House of Representatives.
 Langston Golf Course opened with officials of the Department of the Interior and the National Park Service present and representatives of the local golf clubs.
 The golf course was touted as "modern in every respect," with bent grass greens.
-It was a victory for African American golfers in their efforts to gain golfing facilities.
+It was a victory for African American golfers in their efforts to gain access to golf facilities.
 The professional player most often associated with Langston is Lee Elder, who became a fixture on the UGA circuit.

 New Poem Each Day